 - Maryland $1,106,910.75 Verdict.
-A absolutely wonderful 75 year-old woman presents to the hospital to undergo a laparoscopic cholecystectomy.
+An absolutely wonderful 75-year-old woman presents to the hospital to undergo a laparoscopic cholecystectomy.
 During the procedure, the surgeon clipped and cut her common hepatic duct.
 Although he realizes the error, he does not seek immediate assistance to evaluate the injury.
 Plaintiff remains hospitalized and, four days later, undergoes a Roux–en Y reconstructive operation to reconnect the bile duct to her intestines.
 Plaintiff spends another 14 days in the hospital with months of follow-up care to monitor the drains that remain in her abdomen.
-Eventually the drains are removed and she returns to a relatively normal lifestyle.
+Eventually, the drains are removed, and she returns to a relatively normal lifestyle.
 No substantial Pretrial offer is made.
 After deliberating for one hour, the jury awards $106.910.75 in medical expenses and one million in non-economic damages.
 Our law firm handled this case.

 - South Carolina: $325,259.
 Plaintiff suffers bowel perforation as a result of gallbladder surgery complications.